Skip to main content

 How Does Peptide Therapy Affect Long Term Metabolic Health?

-The long-term implications of on are a subject of ongoing research.
+The long-term implications of peptide therapy on metabolic health are a subject of ongoing research.
 For GLP-1 receptor agonists, large-scale cardiovascular outcome trials have demonstrated significant reductions in major adverse cardiovascular events in patients with type 2 diabetes.
 These benefits are thought to be multifactorial, stemming from improvements in glycemic control, weight loss, blood pressure, and lipid profiles, as well as potential direct effects on the vasculature and myocardium.

 For growth hormone secretagogues, the long-term data is less extensive.
 However, studies have shown sustained improvements in body composition, including increased lean mass and reduced fat mass, with long-term use.